ahawkins/hawkins.io/wip/we-are-pioneers.md

 the other hand I think we can agree the American experiment spawned an amazing country.
 This is terribly exciting to me because it gives me hope and inspires me that, yes, we can change the web beyond our wildest dreams.
-After all, we are pioneers.
+We are pioneers after all.

 I'd like to call out some people for all their hard: Yehuda Katz, Tom Dale, Erik Bryn, Paul Chavard, Stefen Penner, Kris Selden, Luke Melia,